Top 11 Mysterious Ghost Ships and Haunted Stories of the Maritime World

 The only things missing were the lifeboat, the captain’s logbook and most importantly, the whole crew.
 Since pirate attacks could not be held responsible for such a phenomenon, theories of crew mutiny, waterspout killing, and consumption of poisonous food leading to madness came into being.

 However, the most reasonable explanation could be a storm or technical issue, compelling the crew to immediately abandon the ship in the lifeboat and die later at sea.
-Apart from these, the mystery of this haunted ship surrounds by ghosts and even sea monsters and alien abduction theories.
+Apart from these, the mystery of this haunted ship is surrounded by ghosts and even sea monsters and alien abduction theories.

-Captain Morehouse of Dei Gratia knew Captain Briggs of Celeste to be a capable sailor, leading to more suspicions about what actually happened.
-However, the poor fate of Mary Celeste and its souls has been immortalised in Arthur Conan Doyle’s short story written in 1884, J Habakuk’s Jephson’s Statement.
+Captain Morehouse of Dei Gratia knew Captain Briggs of Celeste to be a capable sailor, leading to more suspicions about what happened.
+However, the poor fate of Mary Celeste has been immortalised in Arthur Conan Doyle’s short story written in 1884, J Habakkuk’s Jephson’s Statement.

-In maritime folklore, this ghost ship has left the maximum impact like no other by inspiring numerous paintings, films, books, operas, etc. The Pirates of the Caribbean, the Dead Man’s Chest features the story and is the most popular movie based on this legend.
+This is the most famous ghost ship that has inspired numerous paintings, films, books, operas, etc. The Pirates of the Caribbean, the Dead Man’s Chest features the story and is the most popular movie based on this legend.

-Van der Decken, the captain, on its way towards East Indies, with sheer determination, tried to steer his ship through the adverse weather condition of the Cape of Good Hope but failed miserably even after vowing to drift until the doomsday.
+Van der Decken, the captain, on his way towards East Indies, tried to steer his ship through the adverse weather of the Cape of Good Hope but failed miserably even after vowing to drift until the doomsday.
 Legend says that since then, they have been cursed to sail the oceans for eternity.

-To this day, hundreds of fisherman and sailors from the deep sea have claimed to have witnessed the Flying Dutchman continuing its never-ending voyage across the waters.
+To this day, hundreds of fishermen and sailors from the deep sea have claimed to have witnessed the Flying Dutchman continuing its never-ending voyage across the waters.

 Image credits: